Awaish-prog/openFabricAiTest/bugReport.md

 ### Title: Custom Display Changes Not Saved

-**Description**: When we customize display and save settings it keeps on loading which does not stop until we refresh the page.
+**Description**: When a user customizes display and saves settings it keeps on loading which does not stop until we refresh the page.
 After refresh we do not get new display we customized.

 **Severity**: Major